fs302/GraphWorld/README.md

 # GraphWorld
-Personal practice on Graph Mining and Network Science
+Practice on Graph Mining and Network Science

 ## Algorithms